Advice - General / Commissions and contracts

-A commission to carry out and deliver a piece of work often starts informally with a telephone call from the client to a freelance or vice versa.
+A commission to carry out and deliver a piece of work often starts informally with a text message, email or telephone call from the client to a freelance or vice versa.
 It is important to be completely professional from the first contact.

 Any freelance offered work needs to be sure the person doing the offering has the authority to do so.